Fox Family Skip to content

 Many times each year, I am called out to a house where the system is making a buzzing or humming noise.
 This makes me immediately think a motor is stuck or the capacitor for that motor has gone bad.
 A capacitor is a storage bucket of electrons that helps regulate the electricity going to the motor it supports; a compressor, a condenser fan motor, a furnace or air handler’s blower motor, and sometimes and inducer motor.
 When the capacitor gets low on charge, three things can happen.
 The motor can run at higher amps, causing the motor to prematurely burn out.
 The motor can begin to run backward.
 This can cause a lot to go wrong on your AC or heating system.
 Lastly, the motor can just stop running altogether.

-Fox Family Heating and Air can help keep an eye on your capacitor levels during our bi-annual precision tune-ups.
+Fox Family Heating and Air Conditioning can help keep an eye on your capacitor levels during our bi-annual precision tune-ups.

 People ask me all the time, “How long is a capacitor supposed to last?
 A capacitor usually lasts five to ten years.
 If you saw some of the 20 and 25-year-old capacitors found in old GE systems, you’d find them still working.
 There is a specifically sized capacitor for your system.
 It comes from the factory at that specific charge of electrons in it.
 The label on the capacitor will specify when that capacitor is considered below factory specs.
 Sometimes it’s 5%, 6% or 10%.
 Well, this capacitor is constantly giving itself up for the motor it supports.
 As your capacitor loses power little by little every year, it will finally reach its factory low point.
 At that point, it’s time to change your capacitor.